tanya-ivanova/Softuni-Library/README.md

 Clicking on the Info icon takes the admin to the Details page for the given book.
 In the Details page the admin can see the Edit and Delete buttons which he/she can use for editing/deleting the book.

+In the Details page if there are comments the admin can see Delete comment button for each comment.
+Only the admin can delete comments.